Journey aftercare

 • How can I be in service to life?

-Lastly, from the bottom of our heart, we want to thank you for stepping into this adventure with us and for trusting us with this delicate experience!
+Lastly, from the bottom of our heart, we want to thank you for stepping into this adventure with us and for trusting us with this delicate experience.

-If you wish to support us, please write a testimonial of your experience that we can share online (under a different name if you wish to stay anonymous) – this would be greatly appreciated.
+If you wish to support us, please write a testimonial of your experience that we can share on here (under a different name if you wish to stay anonymous) – this would be greatly appreciated.
 And of course, spread the mycelium word…!
 Most of the people that decide to work with us come through word of mouth.

 We send you a warm hug and many blessings on your way,

-Andrea & the Stellar Folk team ♡
+Andrea & the Stellar Folk team β™‘

 Your testimonial